 Oil-based products (such as baby oil and petroleum jelly), commonly used vaginal antifungal creams can damage latex and may increase the risk of breakage of latex condoms and contraceptive failure.

 The onus of safe sex and the prevention of unplanned pregnancies is equal for both partners in a relationship.
 Hence buying a condom and making it available, and accessible during sexual encounters should not be looked upon as a lack of morality or sexual libertine, but as a matured responsible behavior between both partners.
-Avoid using condoms lubricated with N-9 (nonoxynol-9).
+Avoid using ones lubricated with N-9 (nonoxynol-9).

-Q.7 Can condoms expire?
+Q.7 Can they expire?

-Q.8 Can one sized condom fit all?
+Q.8 Can one size fit all?

 It’s important to use a correct fit condom to avoid failures, slippage, protection and experiencing sexual pleasure.
-The sizes in condom brands commonly available vary from 80 – 240 mm in length and 41 – 69 mm in width.
+The sizes in brands commonly available vary from 80 – 240 mm in length and 41 – 69 mm in width.
 They are marketed as snug, regular and large fit depending on the average erect penile dimensions. which is between 5 – 7 inches long and 3.5 – 6 inches in circumference.
 As per ICMR, the available condoms in India are usually oversized.

 You should only take the condom off the penis or the vagina when there’s no further contact with your partner’s body and tie a knot at the open end.
 Throw it in a bin after wrapping it in a tissue.
-Never flush condoms down the toilet as they are non-biodegradable and can block toilets.
+Never flush them down the toilet as they are non-biodegradable and can block toilets.